Why Moi will get 19-gun salute and not 21 during his State Funeral

 But unlike the first president, Moi might receive 19-gun salute and not 21 as his predecessor.

-Twenty-one-gun salute is given to head of states who are the Commander-in-Chief at the time of their death (die in office).
+Twenty-one-gun salute is given to heads of state who are the Commanders-in-Chief at the time of their death (die in office).

 However, the current Commander-in-Chief, who is President Kenyatta, can decide that Moi be buried in military uniform for his role as Commander-in-Chief during his 24-year rule.